NethermindEth/Forta-Agents/PancakeSwap-Bots/Large-LP-Deposit-Withdrawal/README.md

     - `totalSupply`: The total supply of the pool before the deposit transaction at the preceeding block

-- CAKE-3-1
+- CAKE-3-2
-  - Fired when large liquidity is withdrawn from a Pancakeswap pool as `Mint` event is emitted with a `totalSuppply` that exceeds the pool's `poolSupplyThreshold` threshold and `amount0`/`amount1` that exceeds `token0`/`token1` `thresholdPercentage`
+  - Fired when large liquidity is withdrawn from a Pancakeswap pool as `Burn` event is emitted with a `totalSuppply` that exceeds the pool's `poolSupplyThreshold` threshold and `amount0`/`amount1` that exceeds `token0`/`token1` `thresholdPercentage`
-  - Severity is always set to "Medium"
+  - Severity is always set to "Info"
-  - Type is always set to "Suspicious"
+  - Type is always set to "Info"
   - Metadata:
     - `poolAddress`: The address of the liquidity pool
     - `token0`: The address of token0